 Fundamentals: Wheat found strength yesterday in what was a broad rally for the grains.
 There continues to be concerns over the global crop, this has helped prices hold higher ground relative to the action seen in corn and beans over the last two months.
 Export sales yesterday morning came in at 300,000 metric tons, within the range of expectations from 150,000-500,000 metric tons.

 Technicals: We remain longer term bearish this market but warned on Tuesday that we could see a move to 510 ½-514 ½ first, and this would be the pocket to get more aggressive.
 That pocket has shifted down to 509 ½, this represents trendline resistance from the May 29th high.
 Also in the resistance pocket is the 50 and 100 day moving average, a key retracement on the year, and the July 6th highs.
 From the risk reward perspective, bears have a great opportunity hear.
 A failure here would....Please sign up for a Free Trial at Blue Line Futures to view our entire technical outlook and proprietary bias and levels.

 If you would like to discuss the markets in more depth or have questions,

 please call or email Oliver at 312-837-3938; Oliver@BlueLineFutures.com

-Sign up for 1 or all 5 of our daily Blue Line Express commodity reports!
+Sign up for a free trial of 1 or all 5 of our daily Blue Line Express commodity reports